Are you a sole practitioner, or do you work for a small firm?

 Publishing information about prices and protections

-Law firms must publish information on the prices they charge for certain public-facing services and also display a new badge showing the protections their regulated status gives customers, under new measures we have confirmed.
+Law firms must publish information on the prices they charge for certain public-facing services and also display a new logo showing the protections their regulated status gives customers, under new measures we have confirmed.

 Key measures include: